 Many a grocery-store shopper has passed Califia Farms products.
-The company is quite prolific, selling everything from yogurt to plant-based milk to, of course, cold brew.
-We chose this coffee concentrate as the best in the category because of its all-around value.
-Reviews are consistently positive—though, perhaps, not as glowing as some slightly more expensive brands—and the nutrition facts are in line with what cold brew fanatics like to see: 10 calories per serving, no sugar, and no extra ingredients (just coffee and water here).
+The company is quite prolific, selling everything from yogurt and plant-based milk to, of course, cold brew.
+We chose this coffee concentrate as the best in the category because of its value.
+Reviews are consistently positive, though, perhaps, not as glowing as some slightly more expensive brands.
+It has just two ingredients: coffee and water.

 Expect to get eight servings out of each 32-ounce carton.
 Califia Farms recommends a 1-to-1 ratio, equal parts coffee concentrate and mixer of your choice.
 Pour it, mix it, sip it, and enjoy the smooth taste.